 A group of inventory sites scores highly for 'history' but, because their community value scores are not high enough they do not qualify for Local Green Space designation.
 The features for which the identified sites have been selected and notified are listed in the environmental inventory (see supporting information).
-Fig. 7 shows their locations.
+The Policies Map and Fig. 7 in Appendix A show their locations.